usnistgov/800-63-3/sp800-63b/sec1_2_introduction.md

 The strength of an authentication transaction is characterized by an ordinal measurement known as the AAL.
 Stronger authentication (a higher AAL) requires a higher level of capabilities or resources on the part of an attacker in order to successfully authenticate, effectively reducing the risk of an authentication error.
 A high-level summary of the technical requirements for each of the authenticator assurance levels is provided below; see [Section 4](#sec4) and [5](#sec5) of this document for specific normative requirements.

-**Authenticator Assurance Level 1** - AAL 1 provides some assurance that the claimant controls an authenticator registered to the subscriber.
-AAL 1 requires single-factor authentication using a wide range of available authentication technologies.
+**Authenticator Assurance Level 1** - AAL1 provides some assurance that the claimant controls an authenticator registered to the subscriber.
+AAL1 requires single-factor authentication using a wide range of available authentication technologies.
 Successful authentication requires that the claimant prove possession and control of the authenticator through a secure authentication protocol.

-**Authenticator Assurance Level 2** - AAL 2 provides high confidence that the claimant controls authenticator(s) registered to the subscriber.
+**Authenticator Assurance Level 2** - AAL2 provides high confidence that the claimant controls authenticator(s) registered to the subscriber.
 Proof of possession and control of two different authentication factors is required through a secure authentication protocol.
-Approved cryptographic techniques are required at AAL 2 and above.
+Approved cryptographic techniques are required at AAL2 and above.

-**Authenticator Assurance Level 3** - AAL 3 provides very high confidence that the claimant controls authenticator(s) registered to the subscriber.
-Authentication at AAL 3 is based on proof of possession of a key through a cryptographic protocol.
-AAL 3 is like AAL 2 but also requires a "hard" cryptographic authenticator that provides verifier impersonation resistance.
+**Authenticator Assurance Level 3** - AAL3 provides very high confidence that the claimant controls authenticator(s) registered to the subscriber.
+Authentication at AAL3 is based on proof of possession of a key through a cryptographic protocol.
+AAL3 is like AAL2 but also requires a "hard" cryptographic authenticator that provides verifier impersonation resistance.

 The following table states which sections of the document are normative and which are informative: